ian-ross/old-blog/posts/2011/10/13/haskell-comic-scraper-2/text.markdown

 author: Ian
 tags: haskell,programming
 published: 2011-10-13 20:44:02
-title: Haskell Comic Scraper: Part 2
+title: "Haskell Comic Scraper: Part 2"
 ---
 [Last time][part1], we looked at the basics for a webcomic scraper.
 In this post, we'll look at extending our code a little to incorporate